Heights School (Australia): Wakakirri

 The Heights School has long been involved in Wakakirri.
 The program is currently run by Penny Phillips.
 Wakakirri involves students acting or dancing to music.
 Voice is not used at all.
 Although Heights School mainly focuses on the story-dance category, it does also enter in the story-film category and story writing.
 In 2010, five students from Heights had their stories published in the Wakakirri Story Book.
 Its past performances include Dark Deeds in Duckville, Spring Around the World, Tapping into Your Talent and Beat the Crave and Save.
 In 2011, the Heights School performed Don't Judge a Moth by Its Colour, which went on to win the South Australian finals.

 South Australian Public (Primary) Schools Music Society Festival of Music

-The Heights School (years 6 and 7) participate in the South Australian Public (Primary) Schools Music Society Festival of Music.
-This extra-curricular activity run by Algis Laurinaitis involves a choir, and some students are able to audition for instrumental roles and solo parts.
-The choir sings a set of songs decided on by the South Australian Public (Primary) Schools Music Society.
-Every year there is a 'theme' (e.g. fairy tales) that the main songs are about.
-There is also a song included about bullying and indigenous Australians.
+The Heights School (years 6 and 7) participate in the South Australian Public (Primary) Schools Music Society Festival of Music, both through the school choir and individual participation by students.